bigdatabigheart/2017-challenges/DIABETES-CHALLENGES.md

 How could technology be used to empower either General Practitioners or the General Public to diagnose Type 1 Diabetes when it presents?

-## Challenge 2: Type 1 Diabetes Education

-Most Type 1 Diabetics are diagnosed at a very young age - typically less than 10 years old.
-There is a lack of educational resources for them

-## Challenge 3: Type 2 Diabetes Prevalence
+## Challenge 2: Type 2 Diabetes Prevalence

 Are there patterns in the occurrence of Type 2 Diabetes by location?
 You might like to correlate occurrence with other datasets to see if you can make assertions about risk factors based on data.